AnnaWallin/AnnaWallin.github.io/index.md

 <h2 id="undergradlinks">2.
 More About McGill University</h2>
 McGill University is consistently ranked among the top 30  universities worldwide.
-It is a premier research institution located in Monreal, Quebec, Canada.
+It is a premier research institution located in Montreal, Quebec, Canada.
 To learn more about McGill, please click [here](https://www.mcgill.ca). <br>

 <h2 id="gradlinks">3.
 More About the Master of Science in Marketing, UT Austin, and McCombs</h2>